Kill the Moon: Writing

 The episode was originally written for Matt Smith's Eleventh Doctor.
-An early working title for the episode was "Return to Sarn", however, this was intended to be misleading.
+An early working title for the episode was "Return to Sarn" (the name of the planet where a previous serial also shot in Lanzarote, Planet of Fire, was set); however, this was intended to be misleading.
 While briefing Harness on how to write the script, executive producer Steven Moffat told him to "Hinchcliffe the shit out of it for the first half", meaning, essentially, to make it frightening.
 This was in reference to Philip Hinchcliffe, who produced Doctor Who from 1974 to 1977, a period of the classic series that is recognised as especially frightening.
 Moffat called the script "intense and emotional".
 Harness said that the episode would see a large change for the show.
 "I still don't know how people will take it.
 I'm in this kind of limbo now waiting for people to see it, and I've no idea, really I do not know how it is going to go down."